shakurocom/HTTPClient/README.md

 1. Create a couple of endpoints by adopting `HTTPClientAPIEndPoint` protocol.
 2. Create responses parsers by adopting `HTTPClientParser` protocol.
-3. Create new instanse of `HTTPClient` class.
+3. Create new instance of `HTTPClient` class.
 4. Start your HTTP request by calling `.sendRequest`.
 You should use completions to handle parsed results.

-Have a look at the [HTTPClient_Example](https://github.com/shakurocom/HTTPClient/tree/master/HTTPClient_Example)
+Take a look at the [HTTPClient_Example](https://github.com/shakurocom/HTTPClient/tree/master/HTTPClient_Example) for more info.

 ## License